-The dS1242 has one serial port header.
+The dS3484 has two serial port headers.
 Pin 1 is marked on the PCB.

 Tx and Rx operates at 3.3v levels, however the Rx input is 5v tolerant.
 Most 5v TTL level serial ports will accept a full 3.3v input ensuring the port is compatible with most 5v devices such as the LCD05 display modules.
 That is the reason 5v (rather than 3.3v) is available on pin1 to power external modules.